-Alternatively, fewer-but-larger meals will cause your furnace to turn off during the day.
+Alternatively, eating just a few large meals will cause your furnace to turn off during the day.
 Your body will have a hard time properly metabolizing those big meals.

+And don't forget lean protein supplementation such as protein powders and bars.
 They're quick and convenient options to fulfill a healthy protein requirement.
-Protein is your prime muscle food, so keep those toned muscles supplied.
+Protein is your prime muscle food, so keep those toned muscles fueled.

 Restaurants want your money, so they're usually willing to tweak menu items to fit your diet.
 Most restaurants cook with lots of fat and oil to get the plates out of the kitchen faster.

-So ask them to steam or broil your food.
+Ask the server to have the kitchen steam or broil your food.
 Heavy dressings, frilly desserts, alcoholic drinks, and fatty appetizers are the enemy.
 Always remember, you're paying them to make your meal, not theirs!
 And remember to go to places you know have healthy options.

 One of the worst feelings ever is realizing you blew thirty bucks on an ill-conceived weight-loss book and put your body through a cockamamie science experiment.

-They may not translate into overnight results, but they will mean safe, effective, and long-lasting gains.
-Fad diets are the pyramid schemes of fat loss nutrition.
+Legitimate diets may not translate into overnight results, but they will mean safe, effective, and long-lasting gains.
+Fad diets are the pyramid schemes of fat-loss nutrition.

-But it means you can establish one or two days a week that are your "cheat" days, during which you allow one small dessert for dinner or possibly a treat during the afternoon.
+It does mean you can establish one or two days a week that are your "cheat" days, during which you allow one small dessert after dinner or possibly a treat during the afternoon.

 Cheating smart means feeling rewarded, not guilty.

-You need some carbs to fuel your exercise, and if you're way low on them, your body will burn muscle once it's done torching fat!
+You need some carbs to fuel your exercise, and if you're too low on them your body will burn muscle once it's done torching fat!